Skip to main content

 Aggressive 55% 25% 10% 10%

-Identifying early warning signals is crucial for geopolitical event preparedness.
+Identifying early checkpoint signals is crucial for geopolitical event preparedness.
 Regular monitoring of the following indicators is recommended.

 Political and Military Indicators